 - More efficient decision-making

-How Will the New Process Be Different From the Old?
+How is the New Process Different From the Old?

 The new toll setting process supports early public involvement that will have impact and inform responsive Commission decision-making.